 The definition section shall identify the reference frames involved in the pointing request.

-The definition section shall identify the orbital references involved in the pointing request (this imludes trajectories provided as ephemeris or celestial bodies identified by their common designators).
+The definition section shall identify the orbital references involved in the pointing request.
+This can be provided either as ephemeris files, e.g. OEM, or as a common designator of a celestial body, e.g. from DE405.

-The definition section shall idenfiy privileged directions (normally based on the orbital references defined before).
+The definition section shall define the privileged directions (normally based on the orbital references defined before).

 The definition section shall identify attitude blocks to be referenced from the pointing request part (data block)